ARTICLE 1

 Section 2.
 The Chapter Advisor shall be responsible for the direct, day-to-day supervision of the Chapter, and shall act as a liaison between faculty, administration, students, and community.

 Section 3.
 The Chapter Advisor shall maintain files on membership, Chapter history, activities, and financial transactions.
-The Chapter Advisor shall send an annual report to NSTEM on an NSTEM approved form.
+The Chapter Advisor shall send an annual report to NSTEM on an NSTEM

 Section 4.
 The Chapter Advisor frequently shall review each member for compliance with the standards and obligations of NSTEM and the local Chapter.

 Section 5.
-The Chapter advisor shall help the Chapter officers understand and carry out their duties.
+The Chapter Advisor shall help the Chapter officers understand and carry out their duties.

 ARTICLE 7